Ezequiel Duran Player Props: Rangers vs. Tigers

-Ezequiel Duran -- with a slugging percentage of .649 in his past 10 games, including one home run -- will be in action for the Texas Rangers against the Detroit Tigers, with Matt Manning on the mound, on June 27 at 8:05 PM ET.
+On Wednesday, Ezequiel Duran (.725 slugging percentage in past 10 games, including two home runs) and the Texas Rangers play the Detroit Tigers, whose starting pitcher will be Joey Wentz.
+First pitch is at 8:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Tigers.
+He racked up two hits (going 2-for-4 with a home run and an RBI) in his most recent appearance against the Tigers.

 Ezequiel Duran Game Info & Props vs. the Tigers